mariodeflorio/AI-Aristotle/README.md

 This project encompasses various components, each spearheaded by different contributors.
 Should you encounter any issues or have questions about a specific part of the project, please reach out to the respective contributor for assistance:

 - **Physics-Informed Neural Networks (PINNs)**: For inquiries or issues related to the PINNs code, please contact Nazanin.
-She is the aithor and responsible for this segment and can provide the necessary support.
+She is the author and responsible for this segment and can provide the necessary support.

 - **X-TFC**: If your questions or issues pertain to the X-TFC component, Mario is your point of contact.
 He has developed this part and will be able to assist you with any related queries.